-Rather, the negative reporting is probably due to geostrategic aspects and the (threatened) role of the Council on Foreign Relations as the highest geopolitical body in the United States.
-Western media coverage also shows clear parallels to the coordinated media activity in the context of previous regime change operationsin third countries.
+Rather, the negative reporting appears to be due to geostrategic aspects and the (threatened) role of the Council on Foreign Relations as the most influential geopolitical body in the United States.
+Western media coverage also shows clear parallels to the coordinated media activity in the context of previous regime change operations in other countries.

 Recommended for introductory reading: The American Empire and its Media

-The starting position is clear: According to a Harvard study, the traditional Western media have so far reported predominantly negatively on the Trump presidency: A total of 80%, 87% in the New York Times, 93% on CNN, and as much as 98% of the evaluating reports on ARD were negative.
+According to a Harvard study, traditional Western media have so far reported predominantly in a negative tone on the Trump presidency: in total, 80% of all non-neutral media reports were negative (87% in the New York Times, 93% on CNN, and 98% on German ARD).

 In order to explain this uniquely negative reporting, four possible variants are generally discussed, none of which, however, is conclusive, as the following analysis shows:

-- Trump is an unsympathetic and incompetent politician on whom the media must report critically: This thesis already fails because about 50% of the US voters obviously did not see it that way.
-But even if the assessment is correct: The USA had also in the past presidents with partly questionable qualifications, which were just as benevolently reported on as on US allies, who are not exactly sympathetic.
-In addition, the same media have reported on the same trump in the past, mostly positively.
+- Trump is an unsympathetic and incompetent politician on whom the media must report critically: This thesis fails because about 50% of US voters obviously did not see it that way.
+But even if the assessment is correct: the US had previous Presidents with questionable qualifications, which were just as benevolently reported on as some dubious foreign politicians allied to the US.
+In addition, the same media have reported on the same Trump mostly positively in the past.

-- Viewer and reader ratings that could be achieved through scandals: In fact, the polarizing Trump has always ensured high viewing figures.
-However, this applies to almost any kind of reporting on him, by no means only a negative one.
+- Viewer and reader ratings that may be achieved through scandals: The polarizing Trump has always ensured high ratings.
+However, this applies to any kind of reporting on him, by no means only a negative one.
 In addition, the observed reporting undoubtedly pursues political and not only media-economic goals.

-As pointed out in an earlier article, the bipartisan Council on Foreign Relations and its now nearly 5,000 members in top positions in politics, business, academia and the media have shaped the foreign policy of the United States for decades.
+As pointed out in an earlier article, the bipartisan Council on Foreign Relations and its now nearly 5,000 members in top positions in politics, business, academia and the media have shaped US foreign policy for decades.
 Yet the Council’s strategists have never made a secret of the fact that the goal is to establish a global, geoeconomic empire under American leadership (the Grand Area Strategy).

 The “Trauma of 1920”

 It is understandable that the Council had to react to this debacle.
-It should be remembered that owners, executives and top journalists of almost all established US media are also CFR members.
-For historical and security policy reasons, the key figures of the established European media are also integrated into the Council’s international network via the Bilderberg Group, the Trilateral Commission, Atlantik-Brücke and other CFR offshoots, and ensure that reporting and commentary conform to the CFR (see charts).
+It should be recalled that owners, executives and top journalists of almost all major US media are also CFR members.
+For historical and security policy reasons, the key figures of the major European media are also embedded into the Council’s international network via the Bilderberg Group, the Trilateral Commission, the “Atlantic Bridge” and other CFR offshoots, ensuring that reporting and commentary are CFR compliant (see charts).

-In this respect, it is not surprising that this historically unique transatlantic journalism network – the already countless Regime Changes and military interventions in third countries – was once again activated to ward off the “usurper” Trump or – after his election victory – to convert him after all – or, if necessary, to overthrow him.
+It is not surprising that this historically unique transatlantic media network – which already supported countless regime changes and military interventions in other countries – was once again activated to ward off the “usurper” Trump or – after his election victory – to convert him – or else to overthrow him.

 “A great moment”

 Why these two notable exceptions?
-With the subsequent appointment of McMaster, Trump – after his predecessor Michael Flynn had to be dismissed due to pressure from the media – brought a CFR member into a key position in his cabinet for the first time.
-The Council – which since the Second World War has provided almost all foreign, defense and finance ministers, national security advisers and CIA directors (see chart above) – thus achieved a first important stage victory.
+With the appointment of McMaster, Trump – after his predecessor Michael Flynn was dismissed due to pressure from the media – brought a CFR member into a key position in his cabinet for the first time.
+The Council – which since the Second World War has provided almost all foreign, defense and finance ministers, national security advisers and CIA directors (see chart above) – thus achieved a first important victory.

 “I think that was a great moment.
 Trump realized that the U.S. president must act and enforce international norms.
 For the first time he spoke about international norms and rules and about America’s role in enforcing justice in the world.
-It’s the kind of rhetoric we expect from American presidents since Truman [i.e., since WW2], but Trump deliberately never used it, either in his campaign or in his inauguration speech.
-So this was an interesting transformation and a kind of education for Donald Trump
+It’s the kind of rhetoric we expect from American presidents since Truman, but Trump deliberately never used it, either in his campaign or in his inauguration speech.
+So this was an interesting transformation and a kind of education for Donald Trump.”

-Zakaria had to know, because he is not only a CNN journalist – but also a member of the board of the Council on Foreign Relations (as well as a member of the Trilateral Commission and a multiple participant of the Bilderberg Conference).
-However, this “transformation and education” of Trump only lasted for a short time, which is why the CFR-affine media soon returned to their criticism of Trump.
+Zakaria had to know, because he is not only a CNN journalist – but also a member of the board of the Council on Foreign Relations as well as a member of the Trilateral Commission and a regular participant of the Bilderberg Conference.
+However, this “transformation and education” of Trump only lasted for a short time, which is why the CFR-compliant media soon returned to their criticism of Trump.

 “Murder in the White House, for example”

-Finally, the role of the CFR also explains the unusually offensive reporting of the European media, which otherwise tends to be US-compliant.
-The European governments and media do not follow the respective US president – who is only in office for a few years anyway – but rather the Council that has directed the worldwide American Empire for decades.
-This decisive difference, however, only became significant and visible to the public with Trump, as the President and the Council were no longer on the same line for the first time.
+Finally, the role of the CFR also explains the unusually aggressive reporting of European media, which otherwise tends to be US compliant.
+European governments and media do not follow the respective US president – who is only in office for a few years anyway – but rather the CFR that has directed the worldwide American Empire for decades.
+This decisive difference, however, only became significant and visible to the public with Trump, as the President and the Council were no longer in line for the first time.

 Had Trump been a CFR-compliant candidate from the outset, the very same journalists who now criticized him would probably have praised him as a “visionary entrepreneur,” a “pragmatic negotiator,” and a “steadfast leader of the free world,” regardless of his character weaknesses.
 However, in this case Trump would probably not have been elected US President in the first place.

 Now, however, the Council, with its concentrated media power, must try to bring President Trump on the CFR course.
 If this does not succeed, the only remaining option would be to remove him from office by means of a real or staged scandal.
-Or else the scenario that Josef Joffe, editor of DIE ZEIT and former member of Atlantik-Brücke, the Bilderberg Group and the Trilateral Commission, already anticipated in the ARD Press Club, could occur: “Murder in the White House, for example”.
+Otherwise, the scenario that Josef Joffe, editor of German DIE ZEIT and former member of the Bilderberg Group and the Trilateral Commission, already anticipated in the ARD Press Club, could occur: “Murder in the White House, for example”.

 Trump, for his part, tries to circumvent and undermine the Council’s media empire via new and social media – with both sides accusing each other of spreading “fake news”.
-The Council reacted to this with various campaigns to ward off (allegedly Russian, i.e. geopolitical) “disinformation” as well as with restrictions on social media and even search engines – which by no means only Trump supporters are affected by.
+The Council reacted to this with various campaigns to ward off (allegedly Russian, i.e. geopolitical) “disinformation” as well as with restrictions on social media and even search engines – which by no means only affects Trump supporters.
 None of this is astonishing, of course, since the leaders of Google, YouTube, Facebook & Co. are CFR members themselves.

 In the coming years it will become clear whether this geostrategic power struggle will ultimately herald the end of the unified opinion in the media, or rather the end of freedom of opinion.

-Postscript 1: On August 18, 2017, Trump’s national conservative strategy chief, Stephen Bannon, left the U.S. government.
+Postscript 1: On August 18, 2017, Trump’s strategy chief, Stephen Bannon, left the U.S. government.
 The New York Times wrote about Bannon the day before in an article:

-Mr. Bannon’s resignation was unanimously welcomed by CFR-compliant media on both sides of the Atlantic and all political orientations accordingly.
+Mr. Bannon’s resignation was unanimously welcomed by CFR-compliant media on both sides of the Atlantic and of all political orientations.
 Three days later, Trump and McMaster announced the expansion of the war in Afghanistan.

 - Council on Foreign Relations: